mmuniz75/VB_order_ms_test/README.md

 ## Redundancy
-This microservice can be created as a docker image and deploy in a Kubernet's server where Pods can be create to attempt the demand
+This microservice can be created as a docker's image and deployed in a Kubernet's server where Pods can be create to attempt the demand

 ## Authentication
-The gateway that router this APIs should expected in the http header a token where the authorization is checked in a security server
+The gateway that router this APIs should expected in the http header a token where the authorization is checked on a security server